Mobutu Sese Seko: Second coup and consolidation of power

 Initially, Mobutu's government presented itself as apolitical or even anti-political.
 The word "politician" carried negative connotations, and became almost synonymous with someone who was wicked or corrupt.
 In 1966 the Corps of Volunteers of the Republic was established, a vanguard movement designed to mobilize popular support behind Mobutu, who was proclaimed the nation's "Second National Hero" after Lumumba.
 Despite the role he played in Lumumba's ousting, Mobutu worked to present himself as a successor to Lumumba's legacy.
-One of his key tenets early in his rule was "authentic Congolese nationalism".
-In 1966, Mobutu started renaming cities that had European names with more "authentic" African names, and in this way Léopoldville became Kinshasa, Stanleyville became Kisangani and Élisabethville became Lubumbashi.

 1967 marked the debut of the Popular Movement of the Revolution (MPR), which until 1990 was the nation's only legal political party.
 Among the themes advanced by the MPR in its doctrine, the Manifesto of N'Sele, were nationalism, revolution, and "authenticity".
 Revolution was described as a "truly national revolution, essentially pragmatic", which called for "the repudiation of both capitalism and communism".
 One of the MPR's slogans was "Neither left nor right", to which would be added "nor even center" in later years.

 That same year, all trade unions were consolidated into a single union, the National Union of Zairian Workers, and brought under government control.
 Mobutu intended for the union to serve as an instrument of support for government policy, rather than as an independent group.
 Independent trade unions were illegal until 1991.